nikhaldi/android-view-selector/README.md

 ViewSelector
 ===========

+ViewSelector makes unit testing Android UIs easier with CSS-style selectors.
+It can express assertions about the UI with succinct code and without manually fussing around with views.

+    // This traditional assertion ...
+    TextView view = (TextView) activity.findViewById(R.id.hello_world);
+    assertEquals("Hello world!", view.getText());

+    // ... can be expressed as:
+    assertThat(selection("#hello_world", activity))
+        .hasAttributeEqualTo("text", "Hello world!");

-ViewSelector is an experiment in using CSS-style selectors for unit testing particularly complex and dynamic Android UIs.
-It's compatible with both Android test projects and Robolectric.
+It's compatible with both Android tests and Robolectric tests.
 It was inspired by the very handy assert_select in Rails and Android's own [UiSelector](http://developer.android.com/tools/help/uiautomator/UiSelector.html).

 Currently under heavy development.
 Alpha releases are available from